Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-This dish is a simple recipe that uses only three ingredients.
-It is perfect for family gatherings or a cosy dinner at home.
-You can add to the aspects of this butternut dish with different types of toppings.
-One of the best parts about this dish is that it can serve as a savoury dish or a sweet dish.
+This recipe has only three ingredients.
+It is perfect for family gatherings or a cozy dinner at home.
+You can add variety to the flavors of this butternut dish with different toppings.
+One of the best parts about this dish is that it can be served savory or sweet.
+Some savory pairings include fried onions, leeks, feta cheese, sun-dried tomatoes, and nuts.
+For a sweet dish, use your favorite ice cream, yogurt, chopped dates, or candied pecans.

 Butternut, Brown Sugar, Butter.

-Choose butternuts that are mature and flavourful.
-Avoid shiny butternuts with glossy patches.
-These are unripe.
-Butternuts with a matte skin are an indication of their ripeness.
+Avoid shiny butternuts with glossy patches, which often indicate the squash hasn’t reached a sufficient level of ripeness.
+Butternuts with a matte skin indicate their ripeness.
 Heavy butternuts are a sign of sweetness.
 When you tap the butternut, it should sound firm and dense.

-Brown sugar is sprinkled on top of the butternut, and in combination with the butter, it results in a rich butterscotch flavour.
+Brown sugar is sprinkled on top of the butternut, and, combined with the butter, it creates a rich butterscotch flavor.
 You can sprinkle cinnamon, cardamom, or nutmeg on top of the butternut to elevate its naturally earthy undertones.
-Choose a butter with salt to add more flavour, the light saltiness of the butter will complement the earthy butternut and the brown sugar.
+Choose salted butter to add more flavor; its light saltiness will complement the earthy butternut and the brown sugar.

 Baked butternut squash is a flavourful and versatile dish that can be served either as a side or as a dessert.
 Butternut naturally has a sweet and savoury flavour, which makes it perfect for pairing with all kinds of dishes, such as proteins, vegetables, grains, or salads.
 Consider the following recipes as ideal dishes to pair with the baked butternut, Grilled Lamb Chops, Rocket and Red Pepper Salad.